 Hours & Location

 The Bloomberg Library is open to faculty, staff, & students of the Moran Eye Center 24 hours a day.
-Located on the fifth floor administration area, adjacent to the resident room.
+The Library is located on the fifth floor, in middle of the administration area, adjacent to the resident room.

 Elaine Peterson, Program Manager, Academics, 801-585-6701; firstname.lastname@example.org

 The Vision of Art and the Art of Vision

 Imagine giving a large gift to a charitable organization.
 What would be your most important hope for that gift?
 At the Moran Eye Center, we believe our donors deserve excellent stewardship for every gift they give.
 Stewardship is the process of acknowledging, managing, and reporting charitable gifts after they are given.
 We believe our special donors expect us to manage and protect their gifts, ensuring that they will outlast their lifetime.
 This principle is illustrated by a generous gift from John and Toni Bloomberg to the Moran Eye Center.

 The old cliché, "You don’t appreciate what you have until it’s gone," has special meaning for John and Toni Bloomberg.
 It is the reason for the couple‘s generosity to the Moran Eye Center.
 John Bloomberg almost lost his vision.